Outcomes Assessments at UT

 "Accrediting organizations are accountable if they do a responsible job of carrying out reviews and there is evidence that institutions and programs perform well and that students learn.
 Accreditation's capacity to produce this evidence of performance and outcomes has been an early focus of the federal government.
 'Performance' refers to the results of the efforts put forth by an institution or program such as graduation, transfer, achievement of other educational goals or entry to graduate school.
 Student learning outcomes are the knowledge, skills and abilities that a student has attained as a result of engagement in a particular set of higher education experiences."

 Assessment plans should adhere to the Law of Parsimony and be as simple but as robust as possible.
-The template for assessment reports at The University of Tampa include the following elements:
+The template for assessment reports at The University of Tampa includes the following elements:

 - A departmental mission statement, a broad statement of purpose and goals flowing from the institutional mission.